mobiletest2016/machine-learning-articles/articles/what-is-a-variational-autoencoder-vae.md

 Now, let's see if we can improve when we regularize even further.

-As with the Dropout best practices, [we applied Dropout](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md) with \[latex\]p = 0.5\[/latex\] in the hidden layers and max-norm regularization with \[latex\]maxnormvalue = 2.0\[/latex\].
+As with the Dropout best practices, [we applied Dropout](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md) with $p = 0.5$ in the hidden layers and max-norm regularization with $maxnormvalue = 2.0$.
 It seems to improve the model's ability to discriminate between classes, which also becomes clear from the samples across latent space:

 - [![](images/fmnist_dmax_space.png)]